blazej25/measurements-app/Bugs.md

 ## To Do

-- [ ] Investigate number inputs being weird with 0s
-- [ ] Adapt csv functionality for other screens
 - [ ] GasAnalyzerCheckSCreen: the equipment should be loaded from the eqipment base (low priority feature)
+- [ ] Add csv support for HomeScreen
+- [ ] Add csv support for GasAnalyzerCheckScreen

+## In progress

+- [ ] Add data bars for gas analyzer check calculated values
 - [ ] Add localization to the gas analyzer check screen
-- [ ] Add internal storage save for HomeScreen
-- [ ] Add csv support for utilities
 - [ ] Add csv support for flows
-- [ ] Add csv support for HomeScreen
+- [ ] Add default file name suggestions when exporting measurements.

-## In progress

-- [ ] Requirements analysis for the GasAnalyzerCheckScreen
-  - need to input loads of data column-wise per compound

 ## Done